Liverpool 1-1 Chelsea

 Attempt blocked.
 Marcos Alonso (Chelsea) left footed shot from outside the box is blocked.
 Assisted by Pedro.

 Attempt saved.
-Roberto Firmino (Liverpool) right footed shot from the centre of the box is saved in the centre of the goal.
+Roberto Firmino (Liverpool) header from the centre of the box is saved in the centre of the goal.
 Assisted by Sadio Mané.

 Simon Mignolet (Liverpool) wins a free kick in the defensive half.